 It’s officially tax season.
-This means a lot of paperwork, searching for receipts, and trying not to toss out your W-2 with the junk mail.
+As with every tax year, for Americans this means a lot of paperwork, searching for receipts, parsing complex IRS language and trying not to toss out your W-2 with the junk mail.
 But for many of us, there’s often one dependable bright spot to an otherwise monotonous task: the tax return.

-This year, if you’re thinking of putting whatever return the government grants you towards something responsible, like a new car, the following advice can help you make a smart financial decision.
+This year, if your tax situation left you with a significant tax savings, you may be thinking of putting whatever return the government grants you towards something responsible, like a new car.
+The following advice can help you make a smart financial decision.

 Plan your vehicle purchase